 I was in luck to have been able to visit this area early in August, as on the 29th of August the earthquakes started for real and a volcanic eruption started, which lasted for 6 months!

-Our first stop was at Hrossaborg, which is a 10,000-year-old crater in the shape of an amphitheatre.
-Our driver drove straight into the crater, got out and let some air off the tires (33 psi to 15 psi) to give the tires a wider grip.
+Our first stop was at Hrossaborg, which is a 10,000-year-old crater in the shape of an amphitheater.
+Our driver drove straight into the crater, got out, and let some air off the tires (33 psi to 15 psi) to give the tires a wider grip.
 This is also done when we drive our jeeps up on the glaciers.